ChloeWKY/CopyClip/README.md

 cargo tauri build
 ```

-While building, there are some known issues on MacOS:
+During the build process, you may encounter known issues on MacOS:
-- Failed to run custom build command for `mac-notification-sys v0.6.1`.
-  - This is a known issue, which sometimes caused by use of `nix` to manage dependencies.
+- If `mac-notification-sys v0.6.1` fails to build, this is a known issue which is sometimes caused by using `nix`.
+We are currently seeking a solution.
+For updates, please refer to [this issue](https://github.com/Alex222222222222/CopyClip/issues/88).
-  - Myself currently also suffer from this issue, and still looking for a solution.
-  - For any progress, please refer to [this issue](https://github.com/Alex222222222222/CopyClip/issues/88).
-- Other issues related to `cc` or `ld`, try the following:
+- If you run into problems with `cc` or `ld`, try the following:
-  - `rm -rf ./target` and try rebuild again.
+  - Delete the `./target` directory(`rm -rf ./target`) and rebuild.
-  - `sudo rm -rf /Library/Developer/CommandLineTools` and install `XCode Command Line Tools` again, then try rebuild again.
+  - Remove `/Library/Developer/CommandLineTools` using `sudo rm -rf /Library/Developer/CommandLineTools`, reinstall `XCode Command Line Tools`, and then rebuild.

 ### Run

-To automatically rebuild the `TailwindCSS` when the source code changes,
+To automatically rebuild `TailwindCSS` when the source code changes,
-we need to run the following command in another terminal:
+run the following command in a separate terminal:

 ```bash
 npx tailwindcss -w
 ```

-Then, run the following command to start the app:
+Then, start the app with:

 ```bash
 cargo tauri dev